What is climate change?

 The world is now warming faster than at any point in recorded history.
 Warmer temperatures over time are changing weather patterns and disrupting the usual balance of nature.
 This poses many risks to human beings and all other forms of life on Earth.

-- more frequent and extreme heat events
+- more frequent periods of extreme hot weather

 - more severe storms